ShaunCurtis/CEC.Routing/Readme.md

         };
     </script>

 This warns the user when navigating to another site through the URL bar of the browser or an external link.
 The browser doesn't give you the control to stop this, just warn the user.
-I wish the browser window had a page APP setting to control this!
+Oh for a browser that has a page APP setting to control this!
 The message that appears is browser specific, so you won't necessarily get the message you ask for.

 At this point you are up and running.
 The router acts and behaves like the standard Blazor router.
-There's a RouterSessionService running that controls the router when certain properties are set, but by default it's vanilla Blazor routing.
+The router interacts with a RouterSessionService and only controls routing when certain properties are set, but by default it's vanilla Blazor routing.

 To implement controlled routing, you need to implement the IRecordRouterComponent interface on your editor component and register your component with the RouterSessionService.